 Around the Region

 Adam Turer graduated in 2006 from Washington and Lee University, where he was a two-year starter at free safety.
 He lives in Cincinnati and covers area high school sports in addition to his full-time job as an attorney.
-Adam has contributed to D3football.com since 2007 and is in his second year as Around the Mid-Atlantic columnist.
+Adam has contributed to D3football.com since 2007 and is in his third season as Around the Mid-Atlantic columnist.

 2007-2011 columnist: Ryan Tipps